bschmalhofer/otobo-ideas/oracle.md

     - do not bother to keep setup and data in Oracle persistent
     - takes a bit to start up, check health with `docker ps`

-# Client
+# Oracle Client

-Get the instantclient from 21.1.0.0.0.
+Get the instantclient 21.1.0.0.0 from https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html.
 - oracle-instantclient-basic-21.1.0.0.0-1.x86_64.rpm
 - oracle-instantclient-sqlplus-21.1.0.0.0-1.x86_64.rpm.
 - oracle-instantclient-devel-21.1.0.0.0-1.x86_64.rpm